Home / Blog / Hermes Agent vs OpenClaw: an honest comparison

 Can I run both OpenClaw and Hermes Agent on the same server?

-Technically yes — they are separate processes and can coexist on the same VPS.
-In practice, you would want at least 8 GB RAM to run both with browser automation active.
-Most people run one or the other rather than both simultaneously.
+Technically yes — they are separate processes.
+In practice, you want at least 8 GB RAM to run both with browser automation active.
+Most people run one or the other rather than both.

 Can I import my OpenClaw skill configurations into Hermes?

 Yes.
-Both frameworks support the exact same agentskills.io format.
-You can use your existing OpenClaw skills in Hermes without any manual modification, and Hermes can pull new skills directly from Clawhub using the CLI.
+Both frameworks support the agentskills.io format.
+You can use your existing OpenClaw skills in Hermes without modification, and Hermes can pull new skills from Clawhub using the CLI.

 Is OpenClaw's skill marketplace safe to use?

 It requires care.
 Skills are third-party code running with agent-level access.
-Bitsight's security research and community findings have surfaced examples of malicious or privacy-violating skills in the wild.
+The ClawHavoc supply chain attack in early 2026 surfaced real risks.
 Vet skills by reading their source before installing.
-Run OpenClaw in a sandboxed environment (Podman rootless or Docker with limited host access) to limit the attack surface.
+Run OpenClaw in a sandboxed environment (Podman rootless or Docker with limited host access) to contain the attack surface.

 Which framework has better community support?

-OpenClaw's community is substantially larger — 214,000+ GitHub stars vs Hermes's earlier-stage community.
-For troubleshooting common configuration issues and finding skills for specific tools, OpenClaw has more community resources.
-Hermes has a more focused community with strong activity on the specific topics of memory architecture, skill design, and task reliability.
+OpenClaw's community is substantially larger — 214,000+ GitHub stars versus Hermes's earlier-stage numbers.
+For common configuration issues and tool skills, OpenClaw has more resources.
+Hermes has a more focused community active on memory architecture, skill design, and task reliability specifically.

-I run an OpenClaw setup today.
+I run OpenClaw today.
 Is it worth switching to Hermes?

-It depends heavily on your work pattern.
-If you run the same categories of tasks repeatedly and want an agent that improves at them over time, Hermes's skill-learning architecture is absolutely worth the migration effort.
-Since Hermes can import your OpenClaw memory layers, API settings, and pull all your existing skills from Clawhub directly, the ecosystem switching cost is effectively zero.
-However, if you rely heavily on OpenClaw's native mobile apps, you may want to stay put.
+Depends on your work pattern.
+If you run the same categories of tasks repeatedly and want an agent that improves at them over time, Hermes's skill-learning architecture is worth the migration effort.
+Your existing Clawhub skills import cleanly.
+If you rely on OpenClaw's native mobile apps, switching costs are higher.

 Deploy in 5 minutes.